Overview and eligibility

 If you have been infected and have a partner or family member who is also infected, you can make a separate claim for compensation.

 If more than one person in your life has been infected, you can make separate claims.
-You’ll be eligible for ‘injury’ compensation awards for each person who was infected.
+Injury compensation awards will be available for each person who was infected.

 We'll help you understand what to do

-At the moment we can’t say for sure what evidence you might need to provide when you make your claim.
+At the moment we can’t say for sure what evidence you might need to provide when you make your claim as an affected person.
 When the time comes, we’ll give you as much information as we can, as early as we can.

-If you’re not sure whether your personal situation makes you eligible for compensation, we’ll work with you so you’ll know what you might be able to claim.
+If you’re not sure whether your personal situation makes you eligible for compensation as an affected person, we’ll work with you so you’ll know what you might be able to claim.

 You’ll have a dedicated claim manager who will help you through the process and make sure you get all the support you need.